openstack/octavia/doc/source/contributor/contributing.rst

     understands the goal of the change.

 specs
-    If the new feature is a major change or additon to Octavia that will need a detailed design to be successful, the Octavia team requires a specification (spec) proposal be submitted as a patch.
+    If the new feature is a major change or addition to Octavia that will need a detailed design to be successful, the Octavia team requires a specification (spec) proposal be submitted as a patch.